oliviaseow/oliviaseow.github.io/_posts/2019-11-11-IDEO-colab-makeathon.md

 <center><img align="right" src="https://designthinking-ideo-com.s3.amazonaws.com/assets/images/DT-3-Design_Thinking.svg" alt="IDEO process" width="200"></center><br>

-Over 50 ideas later, we voted on our top ideas based on _feasibility, desirability, and viability,_ and ended up with a REAL TALK.
+Over 50 ideas later, we voted on our top ideas based on _feasibility, desirability, and viability,_ and ended up with REAL TALK.

-REAL TALK is a friendly tool for employees to surface ethical concerns and to vote on important issues.
+REAL TALK is a friendly tool for employees to surface ethical concerns and to prioritize critical issues.

 We wanted to create a user-friendly web interface that synchronized with an interactive panel that employees could engage with in waiting areas (e.g. at elevators).
 Input on this interface can be voted on by others, who can also share stories or comments.
 To create a safe space, we developed a system which allows for anonymity, but does not allow an employee to create more than one account should they abuse the system.